The Online Slang Dictionary

 None.
 How about some random words?

-Definitions include: a beating.
+Definitions include: quickly.

-Definitions include: extremely inebriated.
+Definitions include: Newfoundlander

 How common is this slang?